andrewrk/rucksack/README.md

 rest of the header entries.

 The basic data supported by rucksack is a file.
 In this case the offset that a header entry points to is the raw file data.
-The other format supported is a texture, also known as a spritesheet.
+Some files in a rucksack bundle are textures, also known as spritesheets.
 This is described by Texture Format below.

     Offset | Contents